-It's recommended that beekeepers monitor for varroa and rotate acaricides to decrease the risk of treatment-resistance and contamination of wax and honey by high-residual acaricides.
-The following acaricides Apistan®, CheckMite^{+TM}, Apivar®, Thymovar, Formic Acid products, and Oxalic Acid are available for varroa mite control and should be used according to instructions on their packaging.
-In order to minimize the risk of developing treatment-resistant mites, it is important that beekeepers try to avoid consecutive treatments (i.e. spring & fall) using the same product.
+It is recommended that beekeepers monitor for Varroa mites (Varroa destructor) and rotate acaricides to decrease the risk of treatment-resistance and contamination of wax and honey by high-residual acaricides.
+The following acaricides: Apistan®, Bayvarol® CheckMite+TM, Apivar®, Thymovar, Formic Acid products, and Oxalic Acid are available for varroa mite control and should be used according to instructions on their packaging.
+In order to minimize the risk of developing treatment-resistant mites, it is important that beekeepers try to avoid consecutive treatments (ex: spring & fall) using the same product or products with similar chemistries such as Apistan® and Bayvarol®.

-Placement of a screen (3 mm x 3 mm mesh, or "No. 8 mesh") over the bottomboard, to separate fallen mites from bees and reduce mite re-entry into the colony, may help reduce varroa infestation.
-"Screen bottomboards", as they are often called, do not significantly reduce varroa populations on their own; however, in combination with acaricides or genetically-resistant (ex: HYGIENIC) bees, have been found to be of some benefit.
+Placement of a screen (3 mm x 3 mm mesh, or "No. 8 mesh") over the bottom-board, to separate fallen mites from bees and reduce mite re-entry into the colony, may help reduce varroa infestation.
+"Screen bottom-boards", as they are often called, do not significantly reduce varroa populations on their own; however, in combination with acaricides or genetically-resistant (ex: hygienic) bees, have been found to be of some benefit.
 Cultural control methods, as well as genetically-resistant bees, help control varroa year-round not just during spring and fall.
 A screen-bottomboard can also facilitate the detection of varroa in a hive (see below) although an alcohol varroa-wash of bees from the brood area is more consistently accurate.
-It's important to note that having a screen over the bottomboard.
+It's important to note that having a screen over the bottomboard that restricts honey bee access can result in a buildup of wax and pollen debris on the bottomboard.
 If the debris is not removed by the beekeeper on a regular basis, scavenger pests such as wax moth that feed on this debris may become more of a problem.

 Honey bee colonies should be monitored for varroa on a regular basis, preferably in the spring and fall, to determine infestation levels relative to economic thresholds, and to ensure that previous control procedures have been effective.
-In the spring build up period, it's recommended varroa levels should be maintained below 1% (i.e. 1 mite per 100 adult bees).
-In the fall period, it's recommended varroa levels should be maintained at 1-3% or less with significant brood present (ex: early fall), and less than 10% when there is little brood (ex: late fall).
+In the spring build up period, it is recommended varroa levels should be maintained below 1% (i.e. 1 mite per 100 adult bees).
+In the fall period, it is recommended varroa levels should be maintained at 1-3% or less with significant brood present (ex: early fall), and less than 10% when there is little brood (ex: late fall).
 The decrease in brood and subsequent movement of mites onto adult bees accounts for the higher threshold in the fall period.
 Note that this varroa threshold information assumes honey bee tracheal mite levels are at or near zero, and that colony health is dependent on more than just mite levels.
 Mite levels may increase due to the development of resistance to control products, improper application of treatment, or re-infestation from a neighboring apiary.
 To discuss specific recommendations regarding combinations of varroa mite, honey bee tracheal mite and possibly other honey bee disease, please contact the Apiculture office.
 A video on how to monitor for varroa mite can be viewed on the website of the Manitoba Beekeepers' Association (MBA) at www.manitobabee.org (videos).

-In-Field Detection & Sampling of Varroa, 2 methods: A. Varroa-wash (e.g. bucket or shaker method), and B. Natural fall.
-Generally speaking, sampling for varroa from 5 hives in a bee yard of 30 hives should give a good idea of varroa infestation in that yard but more hives will strengthen results.
+In-Field Detection & Sampling of Varroa, 2 methods: A. Varroa-wash (ex: bucket or shaker method), and B. Natural fall.
+Sampling for varroa from 5 hives in a bee yard of 30 hives should give a good idea of varroa infestation in that yard but more hives will strengthen results.